Short stories writer

-Stories give you a glimpse into a writer’s imagination: with a particular event, realistic, or somewhere occurring in the depth of his/her own thoughts.
-And a short stories writer also wants his/her work to reach the maximum possible audience, to get a broader feedback and understand the very nature of his/her audience.
-In doing so, providing short stories online, is the very best method to reach out to the unreachable.
-Even the best short stories writers are adopting the online method for their audience.
+Online short stories give you a glimpse into a writer’s imagination: with a particular event, realistic, or somewhere occurring in the depth of his/her own thoughts.
+And a story writer also wants his/her work to reach the maximum possible audience, to get a broader feedback and understand the very nature of his/her audience.
+In doing so, providing online short stories to read, is the very best method to reach out to the unreachable.
+Even the best story writers are adopting the online method for their audience.

 Here with the help of my website I’m trying to present some of my work/thoughts in the form of —

-- Short stories online/offline (Being a short stories writer I have put all my years of experience to provide you the best)
+- Online short stories to read/offline (Being a short stories writer I have put all my years of experience to provide you the best)

 - Poems/Poetics